-You will learn how to generate discrete signals and perform their spectral analysis, create an AM signal, simulate a Gaussian data channel, simulate a QPSK modem, change the sampling rate of a digital signal, apply filters for a noisy signal.
+You will learn how to generate discrete signals and perform spectral analysis, create an AM signal, simulate a Gaussian data transmission channel, simulate a QPSK modem, change the sampling frequency of a digital signal, and apply filters for a noisy signal.

-The course is designed to familiarise students with numerical methods of solving basic problems of mathematical analysis: calculating limits, derivatives, integrals, solving ordinary differential equations and their systems.
+The course is designed to familiarize students with numerical methods for solving basic problems of mathematical analysis: calculation of limits, derivatives, integrals, solution of ordinary differential equations and their systems.

-The course is devoted to dynamic modelling of automatic control systems: linearisation of a physical system, development of a control loop with feedback using a PID controller and checking the developed controller for compliance with system requirements.
+The course is devoted to dynamic modeling of automatic control systems: linearization of a physical system, development of a feedback control loop using a PID controller, and verification of the developed controller for compliance with system requirements.

-The course covers the basic concepts of digital signal processing: analogue-to-digital conversion (ADC), digital-to-analogue conversion (DAC), spectral analysis and Fourier transform, concepts of linear systems and filtering.
-Basic knowledge for the design and construction of digital filters and the implementation of multirate signal processing is also provided.
+The course covers the basic concepts of digital signal processing: analog-to-digital conversion (ADC), digital-to-analog conversion (DAC), spectral analysis and Fourier transform, concepts of linear systems and filtering.
+The basic knowledge for the design and construction of digital filters, the implementation of multi-speed signal processing is also given.

-This course is designed to introduce students to image processing in the Engee environment.
-By the end of the course you will learn how to use Engee to compress an image without significantly deforming the objects depicted on it.
+The course is designed to familiarize students with image processing in the "Engee" environment.
+By the end of the course, you will learn how to use "Engee" to compress an image without significantly deforming the objects depicted on it.

-The course is designed to introduce the basic concepts of linear algebra, such as matrices, determinants, systems of linear algebraic equations, eigenvalues and eigenvectors.
+The course is designed to introduce basic concepts of linear algebra, such as matrices, determinants, systems of linear algebraic equations, eigenvalues, and eigenvectors.

-The course is designed to familiarise students with the main methods of solving nonlinear equations: graphical solution, numerical solution of nonlinear equations, solving nonlinear equations using the built-in functions "Engee", solving systems of nonlinear equations.
+The course is designed to familiarize students with the basic methods of solving nonlinear equations: graphical solution, numerical solution of nonlinear equations, solving nonlinear equations using the built-in functions "Engee", solving systems of nonlinear equations.

-An introduction to technical computing in the Engee environment.
-Introduces you to the Engee environment, usage of the command line and interactive scripts to perform calculations, graphing, and the basics of the Julia programming language.
+Introductory course in technical computing in the "Engee" environment.
+Introduces the listener to the environment of "Engee", the usage of the command line and interactive scripts for calculations, plotting, as well as the basics of the programming language "Julia".

-This course is designed to introduce you to the libraries and functions for solving optimisation problems in Engee.
-By taking this course, you will learn how to formulate optimisation problems, create variables, expressions and functions, and visualise the results of your calculations.
+The course is designed to familiarize you with the libraries and functions for solving optimization problems in Engee.
+After completing this course, you will learn how to formulate optimization problems, create variables, expressions, and functions, and visualize the results of your calculations.

-You will learn the basics of physical modelling, building physical models and analysing their signals using the fundamentals of multi-domain modelling.
-At the end, you will consolidate your knowledge through a final project.
+You will learn the basics of physical modeling, the construction of physical models and the analysis of their signals using the basics of multi-domain modeling.
+At the end, you will consolidate your knowledge during the implementation of the final project.

-The course is intended for learning the basics of programming in Julia, the main language of Engee.
-The course introduces students to the following sections: variables and data types, expressions, reading and writing data, arrays, symbols and strings, functions, conditional statements, loops, libraries.
+The course is designed to learn the basics of programming in the Julia language – the main language of "Engee".
+The course introduces students to the following sections: variables and data types, expressions, reading and writing data, arrays, symbols and strings, functions, conditional operators, loops, libraries.

-You will learn how to graph tabular data, calculate numerical characteristics of a sample, create realisations of a normally distributed random variable, select its parameters and test statistical hypotheses about parameters and distribution type.
+You will learn how to plot graphs based on tabular data, calculate the numerical characteristics of a sample, create implementations of a normally distributed random variable, select its parameters, and test statistical hypotheses about the parameters and the type of distribution.

-This course is designed to introduce the libraries and functions of symbolic maths in Engee.
-Each section of the course contains practical examples and assignments for self-completion.
+The course is designed to familiarize you with the libraries and functions of symbolic mathematics in Engee.
+Each section of the course contains practical examples and tasks for self-completion.

-You will learn how to add and customise blocks, create filters for signal processing and design both discrete and continuous dynamic systems.
-At the end, you will consolidate your knowledge through two practical projects.
+You will learn how to add and customize blocks, create filters for signal processing, and design both discrete and continuous dynamic systems.
+At the end, you will consolidate your knowledge during the implementation of two practical projects.

 ~ 3 h